digolds/url_shorten_service/introduction.md

 In short, there is not a solution fit to all, as business growing, there may have more features to add.
 New solution should be developed to couple with new requirements from the view of saving cost, increasing security, keeping high availability, scoping regulation and compliance etc.

+The over all architecture is designed in a single AWS account, however, in reality, multiple accounts should be created to isolate different environments, such as a security account for manage IAM users, a prod account for real online service, a staging account for internal test, and of course the mgnt account for CI/CD activity.

 ## Business Outcome

 The potential business outcomes of url shorten service may include customers outcomes and company outcomes.